Weather forecast for March 16: Bengaluru to remain warm and sunny

 Delhi:

-There is a possibility of clouds and hazy sunshine in Delhi accompanied by fog in the mornings.
+Delhi and its adjoining areas such as Noida, Gurugram, Ghaziabad and Faridabad have received scattered rain and thundershower activities during the last 24 hours.
 The air quality would remain hazardous.
 The maximum temperature in Delhi on March 16 is likely to hover around 27 degrees Celsius while the minimum can hover around 15 degrees.
 Delhi is witnessing an extended winter this year.

 [Weather forecast for March 15: Heavy rains in Jharkhand, Chhattisgarh for the next 4 days]